 You may want to try a support group where people with cancer meet and share their feelings.
 Support groups can be face-to-face meetings, or you can meet in a group online.
 For information about support groups in your community and online, ask your cancer care team or call us at 1-800-227-2345.
 Also, many newspapers carry a special health supplement with information on where to find local support groups.

 Hypnosis is a trance-like state of high concentration in which you are awake but calm and still.
-In this relaxed state, people might become more open to suggestion.
-Hypnosis can be used to blunt the awareness of pain, to substitute another feeling for the pain, or to change the feeling to one that’s less painful.
+In this relaxed state, people might become more relaxed and open to suggestion.
+Hypnosis can be used along with other methods to blunt the awareness of pain, to substitute another feeling for the pain, or to change the feeling to one that’s less painful.
 You can be hypnotized by a person trained in hypnosis, often a psychologist, psychiatrist, or other mental health therapist.
 You can also be taught to hypnotize yourself.

 A trained hypnotherapist can teach people to put themselves in a hypnotic state, make positive suggestions to themselves, and leave the hypnotic state when they’re ready.

 Choose a hypnotherapist who’s licensed in the healing arts or who works under the supervision of someone who is licensed.
-To find a therapist skilled in hypnosis, ask your cancer care team, or contact a large cancer center near you.
+You'll need the advice of your doctor and help to find a therapist skilled in hypnosis.

 Imagery is using your imagination to create mental pictures or situations.
 The way imagery relieves pain is not fully understood, although it may be simply a combination of relaxation and distraction.
 Imagery can be thought of as a deliberate daydream that uses all of your senses – sight, touch, hearing, smell, and taste.
 Some people believe that imagery is a form of self-hypnosis.